Information back-flow in quantum non-Markovian dynamics and its connection to teleportation: Conclusion

 \section{Conclusion}

-In this work it is shown that when it is seen from an open quantum system point of view, the protocol of teleportation is a non-Markovian quantum operation, where entanglement provides the means for a complete quantum state revival.
+In this work it is shown that when it is seen from an open quantum system point of view, the protocol of teleportation is a non-Markovian quantum operation.
 This connection is achieved when the teleportation is studied under its measurement-free approach, which is mathematically equivalent to the conventional measurement-based one.
 In particular, for the continuous-variable case we employ the all-optical teleportation~\cite{Ralph_OL_99}, and for the discrete-variable case we extend to finite-dimensional states a measurement-free protocol~\cite{Brassard_Braunstein_Cleve_PD_98} that was limited to qubits.
-It is also discussed how the state revival is due to an information back-flow effect given the time-homogeneous nature of the whole process.
+It is also discussed how the state revival is due to an information back-flow effect given the time-homogeneous nature of the process.
 Teleportation is a fundamental protocol in quantum information~\cite{Pirandola_etal_NP_15} that provides a building block for broader applications such as the quantum internet~\cite{Kimble_N_08, Perseguers_etal_RPP_13, Wehner_Elkouss_Hanson_S_18} and photonic quantum computers~\cite{Kok_etal_RMP_07, Bourassa_etal_Q_21, Bartolucci_etal_Q_21}.
 Thus, the relationship between this protocol and the phenomenon of non-Markovianity creates a new perspective on the information flow during those applications.

-\subsection{Acknowledgments}
+\textit{Note added:} Ref.~\cite{McAleese_Paternostro_arxiv_24} has recently followed up on our work, providing a deeper analysis of Section~\ref{sec:dv_teleportation}.
+The authors show that the connection between teleportation and non-Markovianity can be revealed by employing a more fine-grained discretization of the circuit in Fig.~\ref{fig:teleportation}(a).

+\section{Acknowledgments}

 This is supported by the NSF Engineering Research Center (ERC) Center for Quantum Networks and NSF RAISE-QAC-QSA, Grant No. DMR-2037783 on ``Open Quantum Systems on Noisy Intermediate-Scale Quantum Devices''.
 K.H.M. is partially supported by the Department of Energy, Office of Basic Energy Sciences Grant DE-SC0019215 on ``Quantum Computing Algorithms and Applications for Coherent and Strongly Correlated Chemical Systems''.
 P.N. acknowledges support as a Moore Inventor Fellow through Grant No. GBMF8048 and gratefully acknowledges support from the Gordon and Betty Moore Foundation as well as support from a NSF CAREER Award under Grant No. NSF-ECCS-1944085.